gentlemanautomaton/smb/README.md

 }
 ```

-This library relies on typed slices extensively to interpret buffered
+This library relies on typed byte slices extensively to interpret buffered
 messages:

 ```Go